jrose835/SLE_Bcell_RefAtlas/README.md

 This repo contains jupyter notebooks as well as standalone python scripts documenting the creation of a large single-cell RNAseq reference atlas of B cells taken from pubically available data.
 These cells have been derived from studies of human B cells from patients with systemic lupus erythematosus (SLE) in various ancestry populations, as well as B cells from matched healthy control individuals.

+**Note: I'm still actively working to update this with all the data and models!
+I expect I'll get things added bit by bit over time**

 ### Reference Specifications

 All reference atlas contain only cells annotated broadly as B cells (i.e. CD19+) or plasmablasts from previously published studies.
 These references were designed for transfer learning purposes using scanpy/scVI/scArches tools.